 Entities that tend to be the focus of these attacks include the health-care and pharmaceutical sectors, parties involved in mergers and acquisitions – including the firms that provide M&A services (law firms, accounting firms, consulting firms, etc.) – and businesses that provide services to large entities.

 Phishing involves malicious actors trying to appear as trustworthy sources in order to get users to voluntarily provide sensitive information (e.g. login information) or download malware that extracts sensitive information.
-The less sophisticated phishing techniques tend to be bulk emails (or email spoofing) that includes a link to a webpage that looks familiar (e.g. like a social media login page).
-Users are invited to login using their user name and password which is received by the malicious actor or to download malware (your spam folder likely contains several of these types of messages).
+The less sophisticated phishing techniques tend to be bulk emails (or email spoofing) that include a link to a webpage that looks familiar (e.g. like a social media login page).
+Users are invited to login using their user names and passwords which are received by the malicious actor or to download malware.
+Your spam folder likely contains several of these types of messages.